 - specified as a protected species in the legislation.

-You will be authorised under this permit to keep the eggs of:
+This permit will authorise you to keep the eggs of:

 - animals listed in the Regulations as 'basic species', which are defined as being common in captivity and / or in their natural habitat, and which keeping and selling has little impact on naturally occurring populations